 To eliminate the geometry transformation bottleneck, OpenGL Multipipe can divide geometry among multiple pipes.
 By default, OpenGL Multipipe renders all geometry on each graphics pipe, even if not all of the geometry is visible on a given pipe.
-When geometry culling is enabled, the following occurs:

-- Each OpenGL Multipipe slave process renders only the geometry from display lists, vertex arrays, and immediate mode commands that is visible on its pipe. - Draw-pixels culling is enabled: a slave will not render portions of glDrawPixels() imagery that fall outside of its logical screen region.
+When geometry culling is enabled, each OpenGL Multipipe slave process renders only the geometry from display lists, vertex arrays, and immediate mode commands that is visible on its pipe.